 For nearly two decades, lasers have been used for restorative and cosmetic purposes in dentistry.
 Today, lasers are approved for safety by the Food and Drug Administration, and they have become much more prevalent and standard in dental offices across the country.
 Lasers work by delivering energy in the form of light.
-This energy can be used to achieve accuracy and precision when shaping the gums, biopsying oral tissues, and killing bacteria in a periodontal pocket.
-Laser therapy is gentle and can have less post operative discomfort as compared to conventional techniques.
+This energy can be used to achieve accuracy and precision when shaping the gums, conducting a biopsy of oral tissues and killing bacteria in a periodontal pocket.
+Laser therapy is gentle and can have less post-operative discomfort as compared to conventional techniques.

 Possibly.
 Laser dentistry is generally not used in examinations and cleanings.
 However, if you need a periodontal treatment or a cosmetic crown lengthening procedure, a dental laser could provide a better overall experience and recovery.
-To find out if laser dentistry is right for you, schedule an appointment to meet with Dr. Kittell and team and discuss your options for treatment.
+To find out if laser dentistry is right for you, schedule an appointment to meet with Dr. Kittell to discuss your treatment options

-Your post-treatment care will not differ from the instructions you would have from a treatment requiring a drill or other dental tool.
+Your post-treatment care will not differ from those instructions you would receive after a treatment requiring a drill or other dental tool.
 However, you may find that your recovery time is shorter and that bleeding is minimal immediately following your treatment.